Understanding the LST

 An example of this can be illustrated as follows:

-We use APY as a measure of yield because the BABY rewards will be compounded due to our LST design.
+We use APY as a measure of yield because the BABY rewards will be claimed automatically by Cube's contracts .
 We also have a small fee charged so that we can maintain and to ensure continuous development on the LST protocol itself.